-As I rushed to take out my phone before the throng of people behind me moved forward I inadvertently dropped my wallet, my tiny little leather wallet stuffed with cash and credit cards, my ID, my medical card, hotel room key, you know all the good stuff1.
-So there it lie on the foot-trampled concrete floor while the flood rushed over.
+As I rushed to take out my phone before the crowd of people behind me moved forward, I inadvertently dropped my wallet.
+My tiny little leather wallet stuffed with cash and credit cards, my ID, my medical card, hotel room key, you know all the good stuff1.
+So there it lies on the foot-trampled concrete floor while the flood rushed over.
 Content with digitally capturing the moment we strolled back to our hotel and as I went to open our door I heard in my head: oh, shit.
-I told my wife and two friends I must have lost my wallet and we immediately began recounting our steps, as I imagine everyone does when they lose something.
-“I took it out at dinner to pay but I needed my wallet to get on the subway.
-I took out my phone when riding on the subway but I needed my wallet to exit the subway station.
+I told my wife and two friends I must have lost my wallet, and we immediately began recounting our steps, as I imagine everyone does when they misplace something.
+“I took it out at dinner to pay, but I needed my wallet to get on the subway.
+I took out my phone when riding on the subway, but I needed my wallet to exit the subway station.
 I took out my phone at the subway exit to take a photo… Right then.”
-At that point I gave it up, I said to myself it’s gone and I started thinking about canceling cards, getting a new medical card, a new driver’s license (ughh!) and so on.
+At that point I gave it up, I said to myself it’s gone, and I started thinking about canceling cards, getting a new medical card, a new driver’s license and so on.
 The cash didn’t even matter.
-My wife quickly suggested we run down there and see if it was still lying out there on the floor, it was dark and maybe no one saw it.
-I agreed so my friend and I started back at rapid pace for the station.
-On the walk over I truly resigned to the fact that there’s NO way a wallet with cash and credit cards would sit there unmolested, especially with so many people walking through.
-We arrived at the food cart and I started frantically looking around — it’s possible no one saw it, maybe someone kicked it under the cart, maybe it was near the benches or maybe it was… somewhere.
+My wife quickly suggested we run down there and see if it was still lying out there on the floor, it was dark, and maybe no one saw it.
+I agreed, so my friend and I started back at a rapid pace for the station.
+On the walk over I genuinely resigned to the fact that there’s NO way a wallet with cash and credit cards would sit there unmolested, especially with so many people walking about.
+We arrived at the food cart, and I started frantically looking around — it’s possible no one saw it, maybe someone kicked it under the cart, perhaps it was near the benches, or maybe it was… somewhere.

 My friend then suggested we go and check with the subway official in the office, maybe someone found it and returned it.
 I told him “dude there is no way it’s going to be there, I mean NO way.
-It’s totally gone.”
-After a few minutes we walked over there and in a conversation of broken English and my extremely limited single Japanese words I told the official what happened.
-The old man didn’t even say anything, he just looked at me.
+It’s gone.”
+After a few minutes, we walked over and in a conversation of broken English and minimal Japanese I told the official what happened.
+The old man didn’t even say anything; he just looked at me.
 Then he asked: “Name?
 Where stay?”
 I said, “What?
 What hotel am I staying at?
 Hotel Niwa.”
 The old man revealed a sly little grin, a grin where in any other country I’d think he was up to something nefarious.
 He scurried off back to his tall grey cabinet, pulled out a large ring of keys and unlocked the bottom drawer.
 He slid it open and pulled out something, then I saw it, my little black leather wallet in someone else’s hands.
-He returned to me and pushed a green paper in front of me littered with indecipherable symbols and he asked me to sign it.
+He returned to me and pushed a green paper in front of me littered with indecipherable symbols, and he asked me to sign it.
 I’ll sign whatever you want, I thought.
-When I finished writing my name I looked up and his face was all smile, ear-to-ear.
+When I finished writing my name, I looked up, and his face was all smile, ear-to-ear.
 He handed me my wallet as I said “arigato” what must have been a hundred times in secession, I even recall doing a few small bows.

-I was completely shocked at what just happened over the course of the last thirty or so minutes.
+I was completely shocked at what just happened throughout the last thirty or so minutes.

 I like to think I have a lot of faith in people, but when I’m traveling my guard is up to level ten.
-I trust no one, I watch my stuff like a hawk, everything is locked, nothing is shown.
-It’s a product of growing up and traveling all over the world seeing all sorts of stuff, having stuff stolen, seeing stuff stolen.
-The fact that I was reunited with my wallet in this incredibly busy city where so many people are in a rush to get home to their families insanely late at night literally blows my mind.
-There was no reward for this person, they could have just ignored it.
+I trust no one; I watch my stuff like a hawk, everything is locked, nothing is shown.
+It’s a product of growing up and traveling all over the world seeing all sorts of stuff, having stuff stolen, seeing stuff taken.
+The fact that I was reunited with my wallet in this incredibly busy city where so many people are in a rush to get home to their families insanely late at night blows my mind.
+There was no reward for this person; they could have just ignored it.
 They could have kicked it to the side.
 They could have taken the cash and then returned the wallet.
 Or whatever, but they didn’t.
-They didn’t touch a thing and they returned it to the official in hopes it would find its way back to its abandoner.
+They didn’t touch a thing, and they handed it in to the official in hopes it would find its way back to its owner.
 I still can’t believe it.

-While we were in Tokyo I had the pleasure of meeting up with a baker I chat with on Instagram: Fumi.
-I met with her one morning over coffee and she was so nice to give me a loaf of her sourdough bread, sourdough bagels and a sack of local flour from Hokkaido.
-I wasn’t expecting this at all and was so grateful for the gifts, we ate every bit of them over the next few days!
+While we were in Tokyo, I had the pleasure of meeting up with a baker I chat with on Instagram: Fumi.
+I met with her one morning over coffee, and she was so lovely to give me a loaf of her sourdough bread, sourdough bagels and a sack of local flour from Hokkaido.
+I wasn’t expecting this at all and was so grateful for the gifts; we ate every bit of them over the next few days!

 We did a short day-trip out to Mount Kōya, a Buddhist headquarters with many temples, hiking paths and sights to see.
 We spent the good part of a day hiking around there exploring each temple and watching many of the monks perform their daily duties.
 A very quiet and humbling place.

-In contrast with Mount Kōya is Osaka, a bustling business city that is a little more gritty (still, there is not one spec of trash anywhere to be found) and dense feeling than Tokyo.
+In contrast with Mount Kōya is Osaka, a bustling business city that is a little more gritty (still, there is not one bit of trash anywhere) and dense feeling than Tokyo.
 The people there are a little more hurried it seemed, there’s work to do after all.
 We had some truly fantastic food in Osaka and walking Dōtonbori (see below) is a fun experience, even if a bit touristy.